Junior postdoctoral fellowship

 - You can apply maximum two times for the same fellowship.
-You can apply for a senior postdoctoral fellowship immediately after your junior postdoctoral fellowship
+You can apply for a senior postdoctoral fellowship immediately after your junior postdoctoral fellowship.

 - You agree with the Research Integrity Clause

-Evaluation and selection procedure
+Application, evaluation and selection procedure

 - You contact a supervisor affiliated to a Flemish host organization (eligible list: see regulations postdoctoral fellowships)

 - You complete your application online, which is submitted to an FWO Expert panel

 - The supervisor is asked by the FWO to write a letter of recommendation.

 - After the preselection by the expert panel, you will be notified and depending on your result, invited to the second round with interview.

 - If you are selected for the second round, you'll be interviewed by the panel between April 25 and May 20, 2022.
 The dates on which the preselection results will be communicated as well as the very dates of the interview (per panel) can be found here.
 The interviews take place online.

 - The Expert panels report to the Board of Trustees, who decides on the appointment.
 The results will be announced via email and via our results page on May 31, 2022.